CentOS-PaaS-SIG/upstream-fedora-pipeline/README.md

 # fedmsg Bus

 Communication between Fedora, CentOS, and Red Hat infrastructures will be done via fedmsg.
 Messages will be received of updates to Fedora dist-git repos.
 Triggering will happen from Fedora dist-git.
 The pipeline in CentOS infrastructure will build packages, customize a cloud qcow2 image, and run the standard test roles standard tests from the package's dist-git.
-We are dependent on CentOS Infrastructure for allowing us a hub for publishing messages to fedmsg.
+We are dependent on CentOS Infrastructure for allowing us a hub for publishing messages to fedmsg.<br>

+If any change is made to the topics that the pipeline publishes on, they need to be merged into fedmsg_meta_fedora_infrastructure first.
+See https://pagure.io/fedora-infrastructure/issue/6991 for more information.

 ## fedmsg - Message Types
 Below are the different message types that we listen to and publish.
 There will be different subtopics so we can keep things organized under the org.centos.prod.ci.pipeline.allpackages-[build-pr].* umbrella.
 The fact that ‘org.centos’ is contained in the messages is a side effect of the way fedmsg enforces message naming.
 The messages for the build pipelines use allpackages-build in the topic and the messages for the pull request pipelines use allpackages-pr in the topic.